web-platform-tests/wpt/docs/_appendix/github-intro.md

 _Note: If you have already been through these steps and created a branch and now want to create another branch, you should always do so from the master branch.
-To do this follow the steps from the beginning of the [previous section][remote-upstream].
+To do this follow the steps from the beginning of the [previous section](#configure-remote-upstream).
 If you don't start with a clean master branch you will end up with a big nested mess._

 At the command line: